kalita278/Patient-Health-Prediction-End-to-End-ML-Project/README.md

 **DATA ANALYSIS:**

-Here, performed uni-variate, bivariate, and multivariate analysis of the dataset, for example, 5 point summary of the continuous variable, pair plot, joint plot, correlation plot, and boxplot to detect outliers.
+Here, performed uni-variate, bivariate, and multivariate analysis of the dataset, for example, 5-point summary of the continuous variable, pair plot, joint plot, correlation plot, and boxplot to detect outliers.

 **DATA PREPROCESSING:**